Burglary & Trespassing Attorney in Scranton, Pennsylvania

 When it comes to Criminal Trespass.
 Pennsylvania’s statute defines the offense as “knowing that he is not licensed or privileged to do so,” he enters or remains in any building or occupied structure or separately secured or occupied structure (such as a garage) or breaks into any building or occupied structure.
 Criminal Trespass of a building will be charged as either a second-degree felony or a third-degree felony depending on the type of building and whether or not another person who is not an accomplice to the crime is present at the time of the entry.
 If the defendant entered a property that he was told not to enter, that was visibly posted indicating that no persons are to enter; with disregard for a locked gate or fence, then he or she may be found guilty of Defiant Trespass, which may be charged as a misdemeanor.

 A charge of burglary or trespassing is not something you should ignore.
 The Peters Law Firm provides effective criminal defense in the Northeastern Pennsylvania area.
-In the Scranton area, contact us at (570) 963-1610, Tunkhannock and Wyoming County at (570) 836-0700 or throughout Northeast Pennsylvania at our main office in Clarks Summit by calling (570) 585-0707 or by visiting us.
+In the Scranton area, contact us in Tunkhannock and Wyoming County, or throughout Northeast Pennsylvania at our main office in Clarks Summit, or call us today.
 We can provide you with an initial consultation where we will take the time to listen to the facts and help you figure out what your next step should be.